ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_plotting_the_track_of_hurricane_sandy.rst

 Create new *Macro* and edit it.
 First, read the CSV file in the very same way as before.
-However, this time, on top of date and time, we also need to read latitude and longitude into `vectors <https://confluence.ecmwf.int/display/METV/Vectors>`_:
+However, this time, on top of date and time, we also need to read latitude and longitude into :ref:`vectors <macro_vector>`:

 .. code-block:: python